-If Circle #1 is about your "What," Circle #2 is about your "Why."
-Maybe you notice it at the end of a very satisfying day in which you know you have contributed, served, and lived out your big strengths and values.
+Purpose.
+If Circle #1 is about your "What," Circle #2 is about your future-focused "Why".
+Maybe you notice it at the end of a very satisfying day in which you know you have contributed, served and lived out your big values.
 You lost track of time a little.
-Maybe you know deeply that you have developed or championed greater efficiency or order or delight or a team that works well together.
+Maybe you know deeply that you have developed or championed greater efficiency or order or delight or a team that works well and happily together.
 Maybe you lead an organization that employs hundreds of people who love what they do and act like its owners.
 If you have a spiritual tradition or practice, your sense of purpose will feel aligned with it.
 There is almost always a connection between prosperity and having a clear sense of purpose or even calling.
-Maybe you don't follow your bliss, but you do keep it in sight.
+Don't follow your bliss, but keep it in sight.